gvanem/jack2/README.rst

 .. image:: https://travis-ci.org/jackaudio/jack2.svg?branch=master
    :target: https://travis-ci.org/jackaudio/jack2

+My fork aims to get Jack2 compiled using MSVC and/or clang-cl.
+The main differences are mostly related to the horrid `LIB_EXPORT` anf `SERVER_EXPORT` stuff.
+All these `dllexport` and `dllimport` decorations are now in a new file [`common/jack/export.h`](common/jack/export.h).

 JACK2 aka jackdmp is a C++ version of the JACK low-latency audio server for multi-processor machines.
 It is a new implementation of the JACK server core features that aims at removing some limitations of the JACK1 design.
 The